 Museum Island, a collection of five world-class museums, is an excellent place to escape the cold.
 The Reichstag, Germany’s parliament building, is another.
 Of course, you can always wrap up warm and visit the Brandenburg Gate and the remaining sections of the Berlin Wall too.

-For something different, the Days of Dance festival (Sophienstraße 18, 10178 Berlin) will display the best of German contemporary movement.
-Or try Six Day Berlin (Paul-Heyse-Straße 26, 10407 Berlin), a series of cycling races that lasts just under a week – you’ll warm up just watching!
+For something different, the Dance Day Berlin will display the best of German contemporary movement.
+Or try Six Day Berlin, a series of cycling races that lasts just under a week – you’ll warm up just watching!

 * Research compared median prices of 3-night package holidays departing in January 2020, across all star ratings, board bases and departure airports.